runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 either `A` or `B`.

-Add the productions declaring `$b` and `$c` as tokens to the `PROCEDURES-SPEC-SYNTAX` module, the claim to the `PROCEDURES-SPEC` module, run the K prover again, and observe the output, which should not be `#Top` this time.
+Add the productions declaring `$b` and `$c` as tokens to the `LESSON-22-SPEC-SYNTAX` module, the claim to the `LESSON-22-SPEC` module, run the K prover again, and observe the output, which should not be `#Top` this time.
 This means that K was not able to prove the claim, and we now need to understand why.
 We do so by examining the output, which should look as follows: